Editorial style guidelines for Coastal Carolina University

 boardroom — Always one word.

 buildings — On first reference, use the full name of the buildings that house the University’s four colleges.
 Example: E. Craig Wall Sr. College of Business Administration Building or Thomas W. and Robin W. Edwards College of Humanities and Fine Arts Building.
 On subsequent references: Wall Building or Edwards Building.
 Also, the Spadoni College of Education is located in the Prince Building.
 See also: colleges.

 When referencing the student union, use the Lib Jackson Student Union on first reference and the Jackson Student Union or student union on subsequent references.

 The hospitality area located on the third level of Brooks Stadium is the Kline Hospitality Suite.

 The hospitality areas located on the second level of the HTC Center are the LeForce Suite and the Springs Suite.

-business cards — The Office of University Communication has standards and guidelines in place for all University business cards designed and printed by the print shop, including those for students and members of the Department of Athletics.
+business cards — The Office of University Marketing and Communication has standards and guidelines in place for all University business cards designed and printed by the print shop, including those for students and members of the Department of Athletics.
 Room numbers are not permitted on business cards, nor are personal websites, social media handles or email addresses.
-The design and text follows the templates below, with no exceptions.
+The design and text follows the templates below, with no exceptions

 cellphone — Always one word.